C standard library: Implementations

 Unix-like systems typically have a C library in shared library form, but the header files (and compiler toolchain) may be absent from an installation so C development may not be possible.
 The C library is considered part of the operating system on Unix-like systems; in addition to functions specified by the C standard, it includes other functions that are part of the operating system API, such as functions specified in the POSIX standard.
 The C library functions, including the ISO C standard ones, are widely used by programs, and are regarded as if they were not only an implementation of something in the C language, but also de facto part of the operating system interface.
 Unix-like operating systems generally cannot function if the C library is erased.
 This is true for applications which are dynamically as opposed to statically linked.
 Further, the kernel itself (at least in the case of Linux) operates independently of any libraries.

-On Microsoft Windows, the core system dynamic libraries (DLLs) provide an implementation of the C standard library for the Microsoft Visual C++ compiler v6.0; the C standard library for newer versions of the Microsoft Visual C++ compiler is provided by each compiler individually, as well as redistributable packages.
+On Microsoft Windows, the Microsoft C run-time library provides an implementation of the C standard library for the Microsoft Visual C++ compiler v6.0; the C standard library for newer versions of the Microsoft Visual C++ compiler is provided by each compiler individually, as well as redistributable packages.
 Compiled applications written in C are either statically linked with a C library, or linked to a dynamic version of the library that is shipped with these applications, rather than relied upon to be present on the targeted systems.
-Functions in a compiler's C library are not regarded as interfaces to Microsoft Windows.
+Functions in a compiler's C library are not regarded as interfaces to Microsoft Windows; the Windows system interfaces are provided in libraries separate from the C run-time library.

-Many C library implementations exist, provided with both various operating systems and C compilers.
+Many C standard library implementations exist, provided with both various operating systems and C compilers.
 Some of the popular implementations are the following: